-Research focuses on the psychology of trustJanuary 2nd, 2013 in Psychology & Psychiatry /
+Research focuses on the psychology of trustJanuary 2, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Coming soon to a bookstore near you—a handbook on the science of reliance.
 Trust me.

 Wright State psychology professor Tamera Schneider has embarked on a research project designed to investigate existing research on trust, perhaps refine its definition, and throw the spotlight on ways to strengthen trust among employees and soldiers.

 "It can help people who need to understand how you can enhance trust, to be able to implement those things more prudently without spinning their wheels, without wasting their time," said Schneider, Ph.D.
 "If you had more trust, you would be able to be more collaborative.
 You would be able to be focusing on the group goals and problem solving."

 It's not Schneider's first brush with the issue of trust.
 She has done research on trust in five-person teams whose members with interdependent tasks could only communicate electronically, via chat.